MEET OUR TEAm

 Marty has performed many duties during those 25+ years, including those in business, information technology, and operations.
 Currently Director of Operations, he oversees the day-to-day business needs of the DCJA office, and he enjoys interacting with Authors while negotiating contracts.

 When not sitting in front of a computer, Marty dabbles with cooking, pretends to garden his sixty-year-old Nectar berry vines, and enjoys watching basketball, especially the Portland Trail Blazers.
-A life-long Oregonian, he loves living in the Pacific Northwest, despite its soggy days, with his wife Keri Jo, as together they cheer for their two older children navigating the collegiate waters, and high school son Davis.
+A life-long Oregonian, he loves living in the Pacific Northwest, despite its soggy days, with his wife Keri Jo, as together they cheer for their two older children navigating the collegiate waters, as well as their high school son.